PureRank: A parameter-free recursive importance measure for network nodes: Introduction: background and contributions

 In addition to its deterministic formulation, PureRank admits a random-surfer model that is fully characterized by the submatrices of the normalized weight matrix $\vc{P}$.
-This model clarifies the scoring mechanism of PureRank, thereby demonstrating its grounding in the RDI principle.
-Furthermore, the random-surfer model suggests potential customizations of PureRank, such as incorporating meta information on nodes and links through the choice of initial distributions or transition rules.
-However, since the purpose of this paper is to introduce PureRank as a versatile RDI-based measure for the first time, such extensions are beyond the scope of this paper.
+This model clarifies the scoring mechanism of PureRank, connects PureRank to Markov chain theory, and suggests potential customizations such as incorporating auxiliary information on nodes and links through the choice of initial distributions or transition rules.
+However, since the purpose of this paper is to introduce PureRank as a versatile parameter-free RDI-based measure, such extensions are beyond the scope of the present study and are left for future work.